JamalShah47/AI-CV-Screening/README.md

 4. Click the "Submit" button to assess the candidate's suitability.

 5. The application will display a score and an explanation based on the assessment.

-Expected Output
+## Expected Output

-6. Score: A numerical score representing the candidate's suitability for the role.
+- **Score**: A numerical score representing the candidate's suitability for the role.
-Explanation: A detailed explanation of the assessment, including factors considered and feedback.
+- **Explanation**: A detailed explanation of the assessment, including factors considered and feedback.